gonzalo-munillag/Data_Science_Portfolio/Data_Engineering_Project/README.md

 ### Project Summary

+This project aims to create a data pipeline from loading to model evaluation to automatize future executions of the pipeline on different future values of datasets.

 ### Running Instructions Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.